 Teachers demonstrate learning by: Facilitating a pre-conference by incorporating at least 8 of the 12 steps to completing this process.

 Teachers demonstrate learning by: Facilitating a conference using a few of the steps included in the conference script.

 Part 3.
 Teacher Reflection

 Provide a reflection on what you learned, using the following questions as a guide (200-word limit):

-How did your restorative conference circle video impact your relationship with students and what changes do you plan to make as it applies to resolving conflicts in the future?
-Please site two concrete examples
+How did “the conference” video impact your relationship with students and colleagues and what changes do you plan to make as it applies to the process for students who are reentering school following a suspension?

-How will the restorative conference circle model improve your relationship with students in the future?
+How will the conference model improve the restoration process for students in the future?
 Give at least two examples.